Microsoft/azure-docs.cs-cz/articles/active-directory/devices/overview.md

 ---
-title: Co je identita zařízení v Azure Active Directory?
+title: What is device identity in Azure Active Directory?
-description: Přečtěte si, jak vám Správa identit zařízení může pomáhat při správě zařízení, která přistupují k prostředkům ve vašem prostředí.
+description: Learn how device identity management can help you to manage the devices that are accessing resources in your environment.
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices